540466683/Edge-AI-Platform-Tutorials/README.md

 Things are not so easy when you use the Keras standalone library as its native 'save' format is HDF5 or a mix of JSON and HDF5, so we need a way of translating those into binary protobuf format.

 ``
-There are 3 ways to save a Keras model:
+There are three ways to save a Keras model:

 + Method #1: Using HDF5 checkpoints during training.
 + Method #2: By saving the complete model in HDF5 format.